shaekhhasanshoron/klovercloud-container-platform-setup/README.md

 We need to configure postgres database, to add temporal schema.

-Apply the `temporal-db-setup-script` and `temporal-db-setup` pod to apply the configurations,
+Apply the `temporal-db-setup-script` and `temporal-db-setup` pod to apply the configurations in the `temporal` namespace,

 ```
 kubectl apply -f manifests/temporal/db-config-descriptors/temporal-db-setup-script-configmap.yaml -n temporal